ayush09042004/bookstore-management-system/README.md

 📚 Bookstore Management System (MERN Stack)

-A simple and functional bookstore management application built with the MERN stack.
+A simple and functional bookstore management web application built with the MERN stack.
-It allows users to browse books, manage their cart, place orders, and for admins to manage book data.
+Users can browse books, manage their cart, and place orders.
+Admins can add, edit, and remove books.
-The project focuses on clean code, basic e-commerce flows, and a clear separation between frontend and backend.
+The focus of the project is clean code, basic e-commerce flow, and a clear split between frontend and backend.

 🔗 Live Demo